Alexander (grandson of Herod the Great)

-Alexander, also known by his Roman name Gaius Julius Alexander (Γαίος Ιούλιος Αλέξανδρος, 15 BC-probably between 26 and 28 AD) was a Herodian Prince.
+Alexander II, also known by his Roman name Gaius Julius Alexander (Γαίος Ιούλιος Αλέξανδρος, 15 BC-probably between 26 and 28 AD) was a Herodian prince.

 Family

 Alexander was the second born son of Alexander and Glaphyra.
 His oldest brother was called Tigranes and had a younger unnamed sister.
-His father Alexander was a Judean Prince, of Jewish, Nabataean and Edomite descent and was a son of the King of Judea, Herod the Great and his wife Mariamne.
-His mother Glaphyra was a Cappadocian Princess, who was of Greek, Armenian and Persian descent.
-She was the daughter of the King Archelaus of Cappadocia and her mother was an unnamed Princess from Armenia, possibly a relation of the Artaxiad Dynasty.
+His father Alexander was a Judean prince, of Jewish, Nabataean and Edomite descent and was a son of the King of Judea, Herod the Great and his wife Mariamne.
+His mother Glaphyra was a Cappadocian princess, who was of Greek, Armenian and Persian descent.
+She was the daughter of the King Archelaus of Cappadocia and her mother was an unnamed princess from Armenia, possibly a relation of the Artaxiad dynasty.
 Alexander's name reflected his Hasmonean and Hellenic lineage.

 Life

 Alexander was born and raised in Herod's court in Jerusalem.
 After the death and burial of Alexander's father in 7 BC, Herod forced Alexander's mother to return to Cappadocia, forcing her to leave her children under the sole custody of Herod in Jerusalem.
 Alexander and his brother remained under Herod's guardianship so he could control their fates.
-Another son of Herod's Antipater, was concerned for Alexander and his brother as he expected them to attain higher station than their own late fathers, because of the assistance Antipater considered likely from their maternal grandfather Archelaus.
+Another son of Herod's, Antipater, was concerned for Alexander and his brother as he expected them to attain higher station than their own late fathers, because of the assistance Antipater considered likely from their maternal grandfather Archelaus.
 In the time Alexander lived in Herod's court, he was betrothed to the daughter of Pheroras.
 Pheroras was Alexander's paternal great-uncle and was Herod's brother.
 Antipater persuaded Herod to call off Alexander's betrothal to Pheroras’ daughter because Antipater convinced his father that closer ties between Pheroras and Archelaus of Cappadocia were liable to develop into a plot against Herod.

 After the death of Herod in 4 BC in Jericho, Alexander and his brother decided to leave Jerusalem and to live with their mother and her family in Cappadocia.
 After Alexander and his brother arrived in Cappadocia, they disavowed their Jewish descent, deserted their Jewish religion and embraced their Greek descent, including the religion.
-However the family connections to the Herodian Dynasty weren't wholly broken.
+However, the family connections to the Herodian dynasty were not wholly broken.
 After Alexander and his brother disavowed their Jewish descent, they were considered among fellow Jews as gentiles.
 There is a possibility that his maternal grandfather sent Alexander to be educated in Rome.

 Little is known of the adult life of Alexander.
-He appeared to be an administrator for the extensive land estates in Egypt that were owned by the Imperial family of Rome.
+He appeared to be an administrator for the extensive land estates in Egypt that were owned by the imperial family of Rome.
 He was a wealthy landowner in his own right, owing two estates in the Egyptian town of Euhemeria.
 Alexander married an unnamed noblewoman who bore him a son called Tigranes.
 Alexander named his son in honour of his brother.
-Tigranes later served as a Roman Client King of Armenia under the reign of Roman Emperor Nero (reigned 54–68).
+Tigranes later served as a Roman client king of Armenia under the reign of Roman Emperor Nero (reigned 54–68).
 Roman Empress Livia Drusilla and her daughter-in-law Antonia Minor were mentioned in Alexander's will.